Theo524/Advanced-Login-System-Tkinter/README.md

 # Advanced-Login-System-Tkinter
+Tkinter is known for its outdated GUi.
+So for this project I tried to make an aesthetic gui with an advanced login system.

-Secure login system made with python tkinter.
+This is a secure login system made with python tkinter.
 To run the program run 'main.py'.
 If there is no database file, it will be created automatically.

 Requirements: